cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Cyberrank [~]()

 Cyberrank is a default rank calculated on each particle.
 It's calculated as a weighted Pagerank, where every cyberlink has the weight of ampere-per-cyberlink.
-Ampere-per-cyberlink is calculated for each neuron by dividing his ampere balance by {~~count~>number~~} of his cyberlinks.
+Ampere-per-cyberlink is calculated for each neuron by dividing his ampere balance by number of his cyberlinks.

 Cyberrank is calculated by using GPU of the node.
 Cyberrank is deterministic, so it is used in Bostrom's blockchain consensus.